Alerting & On-Call — Observability & Reliability

 Key Points for Deployment Strategies

-- Blue-green deploys switch traffic between two identical environments — instant rollback
+- Blue-green deploys switch traffic between two identical environments for instant rollback

-- Rolling updates replace instances one-by-one — Kubernetes default strategy
+- Rolling updates replace instances one at a time.
+This is the Kubernetes default.

-- Feature flags decouple deployment from release — deploy dark, enable for specific users
+- Feature flags decouple deployment from release.
+Deploy dark, then enable for specific users.

-- Database migrations must be backward-compatible — the old code runs alongside new code during rollout
+- Database migrations must be backward-compatible because old code runs alongside new code during rollout

 Common Mistakes with Deployment Strategies

-- Not testing rollback procedures — rollback fails when you need it most
+- Not testing rollback procedures.
+Rollback always fails when it matters most.

-- Running incompatible database migrations — breaking old code during rolling deploy
+- Running incompatible database migrations that break old code during a rolling deploy

-- Canary without automated analysis — humans can't watch dashboards 24/7
+- Canary without automated analysis.
+Humans cannot watch dashboards 24/7.

-- Ignoring deployment velocity — infrequent large deploys are riskier than frequent small ones
+- Ignoring deployment velocity.
+Infrequent large deploys are far riskier than frequent small ones.

 Tools for Deployment Strategies